 0-.99 credits: 0 points

-Additional points will be awarded based on the number of program science credits completed:
+Additional points will be awarded based on an applicants GPA in the Required science courses in each Health Profession Curriculum:

 *Only the science courses required in the students health profession program will be counted in this process*